svennam92/istio101/workshop/GETSTARTED.md

 5. Click on **View all** in the Resource Summary tile
 6. Under **Kubernetes Clusters**, click on the cluster that has been assigned to you.

 You will use this cluster for this lab.
+Note that this is a *Standard/Paid* cluster (as opposed to FREE cluster.)